 LAPFF has a wide-ranging engagement work-plan, covering an assortment of corporate governance and corporate social responsibility issues, which over the past year has included a response to the financial crisis, involving engagement with UK banks and policy-makers.

-The Fund's engagements towards Responsible Investment
+The Fund's actions on Responsible Investment